spencertipping/ni/doc/ni_by_example_2.md

 _
 ```

 We can keep connecting output pipes to input pipes and getting the same output.
 If we think about pipes more generally, we might imagine taking a quine, passing its output as text over ssh, and executing that quine using perl on another machine.
-A quine can be passed from machine to machine, always with the same output; it is a fixed point under the evaluation/interpretation operator
+A quine can be passed from machine to machine, always with the same output; it is a fixed point of the code under the evaluation/interpretation operator.

-##`ni` is a self-modifying quine
+####`//ni`: Get `ni` source
 As a reminder, you should be using a vanilla (to the greatest extent possible) bash shell for these commands.
 If you're not running a bash shell, `bash` at the terminal will pop you into a bash shell.

-####`//ni`: Get `ni` source
 `ni` is a quine.
 To get `ni` to print its source, run:

 `$ ni //ni`